LumoSQL/not-forking/README.md

 The term "fork" has several meanings.
 All of the examples above use the same
 meaning: when source code maintained elsewhere is modified locally, creating the problem of how to maintain the modifications without also maintaining the entire original codebase.

-Nobody wants to maintain code that is currently being maintained by its original authors, and Not-Forking makes it easier to avoid that case.
+# How to Get Not-Forking

 If you are reading this on Github, you are looking at a read-only mirror.
 The official home is the [Fossil repository](https://lumosql.org/src/not-forking),